PJYasuna/LargeQCDetection/Readme.md

 # Readme

+This is the source code for my paper, A Similarity-based Approach for Efficient Large Quasi-clique Detection, which has been accepted by WWW 2024.
+The current version of the paper requires some modifications, and I plan to upload the final version soon.

 The program is written in C++ code.
 It uses only the basic library, so you can compile it in any environment.

 ## Dataset infor